at-mlops/terraform-training/04/README.md

 If the storage account is yours from a previous task, add `storage_account = "mine"` to the *container's* metadata.
 Otherwise add the metadata `reuse_storage_account = "yes"` to the container's metadata.

 Hint: Once the container is deployed, you can view its tags in Azure portal.
-Got to the container and navigate to the menu option "Metadata".
+Go to the container and navigate to the menu option "Metadata".

 Optional:
 - After you have finished above task, remove the entire container resource from your code and run `terraform plan` again.
 What happens?